-Employers must have a qualified rigger if they are going to be hoisting objects for assembly/disassembly, or even to hook or unhook loads.
-Total Equipment Training offers OSHA qualified rigging certification training for your business so you can be sure you are complying with guidelines and keeping employees safe.
+Employers must have a qualified rigger if they are going to be hoisting objects for assembly, disassembly, or hook or unhook loads.
+Total Equipment Training offers OSHA-qualified rigging certification training for your business so you can be sure you are complying with guidelines and keeping employees safe.
 Keep reading for some of the information covered in a Total Equipment Training rigging certification course.

 Slings are the most commonly used rigging material because they are required in order to hold suspended loads from heavy equipment like cranes and forklifts.
-There are multiple kinds of slings which are made of different materials including wire, chain, mesh and synthetic material.
+There are multiple kinds of slings that are made of different materials, including wire, chain, mesh, and synthetic material.
 The wire rope is the most commonly used sling material.

 Lifting is only one of the applications of rigging.
 Rigging refers to the maneuvering of heavy objects by way of pushing, pulling, lifting or hoisting.
 Lifting is a way to move heavy objects by moving the object up from below most commonly using a jack.

 Get more information on Rigger Certification and Training from Total Equipment Training.

 Learn more about our Rigger I NCCCO certification training.

 Find out more about our Rigger II NCCCO certification training.